Amazon Fargate logo

 description: >-

-Amazon Fargate is a serverless compute engine for containers that works with
+Amazon Fargate is a serverless compute engine for containers that works with both Amazon ECS and Amazon EKS.
+Fargate

-manage servers, letting you specify and pay for resources per application,
+removes the need to provision and manage servers, letting you specify and pay for resources per application, and

-and improves security through application isolation by design.
+improves security through application isolation by design.

 image: https://a0.awsstatic.com/libra-css/images/logos/aws_logo_smile_1200x630.png